 8. Have a place for everything and everything in its place

-A big source of clutter are items that don’t have a home or place to keep them.
+A big source of clutter is items that don’t have a home or place to keep them.
 These items get left out and end up floating around your house adding clutter and mess.

 When items have a home, and it’s easy to put them away in their home (having less stuff helps!), it makes keeping your home tidy and clutter-free easier.